Hedging Strategy For Profit in Forex Trading, Myth Or Fact?

 The use of the right type of hedging strategy is very important.
 Yes, that is because you will not get any results if you impose a hedge.

 5. Broker Support

 One last aspect that is not less important is the condition and specification of the broker.
-To be able to process a planned hedging strategy that can bring in trading profits, of course, is needed support services from brokers.

 It’s useless to plan your hedging strategy one pair, if it turns out the broker you use does not allow such techniques.
 Fortunately, there are more brokers currently allowing rather than banning hedging.
-Those who do not allow hedging are usually regulated brokers in the US, because they are constrained by NFA rules that do not allow it.

 However, you need to pay attention to the broker’s terms under certain conditions.
 This is because there are forex brokers who allow hedging for trading under normal conditions, but prohibit it when clients follow certain bonus programs, contests, or broker promos.

 In addition to broker rules, some other broker specifications that need to be considered are:

 - Strict spreads, to minimize trading costs from hedging positions.

 - Trading platform, because there are certain platforms, such as MetaTrader 5 that can not be used for hedging one pair.
 MT5 can only facilitate hedging if the broker activates it in hedging mode instead of netting.